On 13-Crossing-Critical Graphs with Arbitrarily Large Degrees: Theorem without Assistance of a Computer

 \begin{proof}[{\it of Theorem~\ref{thm:main13alt}}] Let $D$ be an optimal drawing of $G_{13}$ satisfying the conclusion of Lemma~\ref{lem:redbluecr}.
 Thanks to Lemma~\ref{lem:redgrayplanar}, we may assume that the subdrawing of $G_0$ within $D$ is not planar.
 If the red edges of $G_0$ are not crossed, we have a crossing of two gray edges of $G_0$ in $D$ and $12$ more refined crossings by Lemma~\ref{lem:redgraynonplanar}, altogether~$13$ crossings.

-If some red edge is crossed in a point~$x$ by a gray or green edge $g$ (since $g$ is not blue by Lemma~\ref{lem:redbluecr}), we redraw $g$ as follows: Up to symmetry, let $x$ be closer (or equal) to $v_5$ than to~$u_5$ on~$R$.
+We now consider that some red edge is crossed in a point~$x$ by a gray or green edge $g$ (since $g$ is not blue by Lemma~\ref{lem:redbluecr}).
+Then we redraw $g$ as follows: Up to symmetry, let $x$ be closer (or equal) to $v_5$ than to~$u_5$ on~$R$.
 We cut the drawing of $g$ at $x$ and route both parts of $g$ closely along their side of the drawing of $R$, until we rejoin them at the end~$v_5$.
 This redrawing~$D'$~saves $\ell\in\{3,4,5,7\}$ crossings of $g$ at~$x$, and creates at most $\ell-1$ new refined crossings only between $g$ and the blue edges ending on $R$ between $x$ and $v_5$, as one can check in Fig.~\ref{fig:main13}.
-We possibly repeat the same procedure for other crossings of red edges in~$D$.
+So, the number of refined crossings in $D'$ is at most $\crg(G_{13})-1$.
+We possibly repeat the same procedure for all other crossings of red edges in~$D'$, and denote by $D''$ the resulting drawing.

-We now apply Lemma~\ref{lem:redgraynonplanar} to $D'$, finding at least $12$ refined crossings.
-Hence, $D$ contained at least $12-(\ell-1)$ refined crossings and $\ell$ other crossings at $x$, summing again to~$13$. \end{proof}
+We apply Lemma~\ref{lem:redgraynonplanar} to $D''$, finding at least $12$ refined crossings.
+Since the number of refined crossings in $D''$ is at most the same number in $D'$, and that is in turn at most $\crg(G_{13})-1$, we obtained desired $\crg(G_{13})\geq12+1=13$. \end{proof}